 Aster

-Built for AI runtimes, edge deployments, and multi-language services that cannot assume static addresses or bolt-on trust.
+Built for AI runtimes, edge deployments, sovereign meshes, and multi-language services where addresses are unstable but identity and intent still need to hold.

 Define services in code.
 No .proto files.
 No generation step.

-Decorate a class with @service and its methods with @rpc.
-Aster scans the type signatures, generates a content-addressed contract, and handles serialization across languages.
-Your Python dataclasses are the schema.
+Decorate a class with @service / @Service and its methods with @rpc / @Rpc.
+Aster scans the type signatures, generates a content-addressed service schema, and handles serialization across languages.
+Your types are the schema.

 from dataclasses import dataclass